 Can you choose different Free at Sea options than your cabinmates?

 Unfortunately, you can’t each choose different Free at Sea options.
 When booking your cruise, you’ll choose your perks for the reservation, not as individuals.

 When does Norwegian’s Free at Sea sale happen?

 Norwegian always seems to be running some kind of Free at Sea sale.
 If there isn’t one going on right now, just wait a minute and there’ll be another one!
 Kidding, but NCL’s sales are so frequent that I’d never book a Norwegian cruise without a Free at Sea sale.

-If you want to check what they’re currently offering, check NCL’s Promotions page to find out dates and specific terms and conditions of each sale.
+If you want to check what they’re currently offering, check NCL’s Promotions page to find out the dates and specific terms and conditions of each sale.

 Want more tips and info for your Norwegian cruise?